Global rigidity of two-dimensional bubbles: Two-dimensional stationary hollow vortices with surface tension

-We prove global rigidity of the circle for $0 \le \We \le 2$ in Section \ref{sec:global}.
+\begin{theorem} Let $(\S,\psi,C_0,\We,\lambda)$ be a solution to \eqref{eq:ofbvp}.
+If $\S$ is not a circle, then $\We>2$. \end{theorem} We prove this in Section \ref{sec:global} by combining geometric identities with identities for solutions of the elliptic PDE, such as the Pohozaev identity \cite{MR192184}.
 We provide the linear analysis for close-to-circular solutions in Section \ref{sec:bifurcation} and deduce local rigidity of the circle for all $\We \notin \N_{\ge 3}$.

 A related \emph{variational problem} will be investigated in Section \ref{sec:var}, where we obtain analogous local and global rigidity results by a completely different method.
 The solutions to \eqref{eq:ofbvp} are critical points of the sum of perimeter and $\We \pi$ times the logarithmic potential energy.
-For the variational problem of minimising this functional over all bounded convex sets, global rigidity of the unit circle for small Weber numbers $\We \le \We_0$ has been proven in \cite{MR3785601} for some quantitative but implicit constant $\We_0$.
-Our approach improves this to the range $0 \le \We \le 2$ with a completely different and simpler approach.
+To be more precise we consider for subsets $E \subset \R^2$ the functional